-To help you get started with your own strategy evaluation process, take a look at how our Customer Success team here at Cascade handled it for their strategic plan.
+To help you get started with your own strategy evaluation process, take a look at how our Customer Success team here at Cascade handled it for an example strategic marketing plan.

-First they looked back on their strategy for the year and updated each of their goals to show which ones were completed and which weren't...
+First, they looked back on the strategy for the year and updated each of the goals to show which ones were completed and which weren't...

-The Focus Areas they evaluated were: Onboarding, Adoption, Growth, Renewals.
-With this in mind, they then conducted a survey within the team to ask how each person thought we performed against these Focus Areas...
+The Focus Areas they evaluated were: Performance, Cyber Risk, and Digital.
+With this in mind, they then proposed a survey be conducted within the team to ask how each person thought they performed against these Focus Areas...

-Finally, once they'd finished their strategic evaluation, they started work on their new strategic plan...
+Finally, once they'd finished the strategic evaluation, they started work on the new strategic plan...

 What is the central purpose of strategic evaluation?
 So often organizations shy away from the process of evaluating their strategy because they're scared of uncovering the depth of their 'failure'.
 But strategy is hard - and you're not meant to ever deliver against it 100%.

 Business strategy is not that different from life.
 It's not so much about success or failure - rather it's about continual improvement and self-awareness.
 That's why strategy evaluation is so important to your continued growth as an organization.